PavelEremeev/mesto/README.md

 * Description
 * Technologies

-*Description
-*Technologies

 **Intro**

-* This is a project about traveling in Russia.
+* This is demosntration card-website.
 The site is creating using by Figma layout for different screen resolutions.
  (Figma layout - https://www.figma.com/file/StZjf8HnoeLdiXS7dYrLAh/JavaScript.-Sprint-4)

 **Technologies**